radiantlogic-v8/documentation-eoc/documentation/environments/applications/endpoints-overview.md

 ![image description](images/ip-based-access.png)

+> The maximum number of IP addresses that can be whitelisted is 100.

 ## Identity Data Analytics Endpoint

 Unlike Identity Data Management, Identity Analytics endpoints do not have a toggle option and are accessible through the URLs displayed in your account.